k-yle/sACN/readme.md

 async function main() {
   await sACNServer.send({
+    payload: {
-    payload: { // required. object with the percentages for each DMX channel (or set `useRawDmxValues` per packet or in the `defaultPacketOptions` for the Sender to use raw DMX values)
+      // Required.
+An object with the percentages (0-100) for each DMX channel.
+      // You can use 0-255 instead of 0-100 by setting `useRawDmxValues: true`
+      // per packet, or in the `defaultPacketOptions`.
       1: 100,
       2: 50,
       3: 0,